oscar-stack/vagrant-bolt/README.md

 VagrantBolt.plan('facts', env, machine, nodes: [:server1, :server2])
 ~~~

 Run the `service::linux` task as `root` to restart `cron` with a specific path to the bolt executable.
-This configuration specifies parameters for the `service::linux` task.
+This configuration specifies params for the `service::linux` task.

 ~~~ruby
 VagrantBolt.task('service::linux',